-Complications of a Dislocated Shoulder
+Dislocated Shoulder Complications

 Once a person suffers from a dislocated shoulder, subsequent dislocations are more likely.
 This could lead to nerve damage, muscle tears, and/or muscle instability.

-One of the most important things a person could do to prevent shoulder dislocation is regular exercise and strength training.
+General Population: One of the most important things a person could do to prevent shoulder dislocation is regular exercise and strength training.
 Doing so will help shoulders maintain strength and flexibility.

-If you’re an athlete, it’s crucial to wear adequate protective gear at all times.
+Athletes: If you’re an athlete, it’s crucial to wear adequate protective gear at all times.

-If you have poor balance, walk with a cane or a walker.
+Senior Adults: If you have poor balance, walk with a cane or a walker.
 Remove slippery rugs from the home, install balancing bars and shower mats in bathtubs, avoid wearing loose clothing, and always use handrails when going up and down the stairs.